jacobdbt2100/dbt_Core-Setup/README.md

             #  Every time, we push the branch to the remote repo and simply merge it there.
 That's good practice.

 git remote -v #  Confirm origin
-              #  You do not need the origin in order to push to the remote because you created the repo using clone method;
+              #  You do not need to add the origin in order to push to the remote because you created the repo using clone method;
               #  So git authomatically set the cloned url as your origin

-git push origin feature_branch # (what happens here)
+git push origin feature_1    # Push the local branch "feature_1" to the remote repository (origin)
 ```
 `git` won't ask for `Personal access token`.
 It will simply cache the `Personal access token` when you provide it.